-We regularly receive questions about which Incoterms should be used in 2024, whether there are any changes compared to the Incoterms in 2023, and what considerations there are regarding purchasing transportation.
+We regularly receive questions about which Incoterms should be used in 2025, whether there are any changes compared to the Incoterms in 2024, and what considerations there are regarding purchasing transportation.

-We receive frequent questions about which INCOTERMS in 2024 should be used, whether there are any changes compared to the Incoterms in 2023, and what considerations to keep in mind when purchasing transport.
-Let’s start with making clear that Incoterms 2023 or Incoterms 2024 do not exist.
+We receive frequent questions about which INCOTERMS in 2025 should be used, whether there are any changes compared to the Incoterms in 2024, and what considerations to keep in mind when purchasing transport.
+Let's start with making clear that Incoterms 2024 or Incoterms 2025 do not exist.

-ICC Incoterms® are standardized international delivery terms agreed upon between buyer and seller.
+ICC Incoterms® are standardised international delivery terms agreed upon between buyer and seller.
 These are rules that establish worldwide agreements on transport, costs, and any potential damage during transportation.
 Every ten years, the International Chamber of Commerce (ICC) updates the Incoterms®.

 The most recent version, the ICC Incoterms® 2020, came into effect on January 1st, 2020.
 Companies may use earlier versions of the Incoterms® as long as it is clear which version is being referenced.
-This means that the most recent Incoterms version in 2023 is the Incoterms® 2020 version.
-However, it is also allowed that the Incoterms version in use by a company in 2023 is the Incoterms® 2010 version.
+This means that the most recent Incoterms version in 2024 is the Incoterms® 2020 version.
+However, it is also allowed that the Incoterms version in use by a company in 2024 is the Incoterms® 2010 version.

 The ICC Incoterms® regulate the following:

-2. Who pays for transport costs and additional costs, such as loading and unloading, customs clearance, and packaging.
+- Who pays for transport costs and additional costs, such as loading and unloading, customs clearance, and packaging.

-3. When the risk of loss or damage to the goods passes from the seller to the buyer.
+- When the risk of loss or damage to the goods passes from the seller to the buyer.

 ICC Incoterms® 2020 has 11 delivery terms (Incoterms® rules).